-Typically, in an active market an adjustment for market conditions is required to bring all comparable sales up to the effective date of the appraisal report, April 24, 2019.
-The sales utilized in this analysis occurred from 6/2017 to 2/2019.
-Considering the property type and discussions with various real estate professionals familiar with the market, any adjustment upward or downward could not be quantified.
+Typically, in an active market an adjustment for market conditions is required to bring all comparable sales up to the effective date of the appraisal report, April 30, 2021.
+I identified two paired sales, which suggests the market has shown appreciation in recent years.
+The following table illustrates the market appreciation: